Average Salary In Prince Edward Island (PEI)

 • Education: Bachelor’s degree in Nursing

 Nursing salaries in PEI slightly trail national levels, averaging $92,120.
 However, ample openings exist, and an aging population demands care.
-Nurses earn a comfortable living and benefit from a recession-proof essential career.
+Nurses earn a comfortable living and benefit from a recession-proof career.

 Software Developer